 Our language short courses are taught by qualified native speakers and delivered at City, University of London’s main campus, in the heart of the capital.

 This Beginners short course in German will teach you essential speaking, listening, reading and writing skills as well as a solid understanding of the structure of the language.

 You will learn greetings, how to introduce yourself and others, spell out words and use numbers, say where you come from and where you live, learn how to give details about yourself and many more different things which are listed below.

 If you have no prior knowledge of German you must start with part 1, or the full syllabus (parts 1-3).If you have some basic knowledge of German and you are already familiar with the content of part 1 you may choose to enrol on part 2 or 3.
 See the Eligibility section below for more details.

-If you are a complete beginner and you want to start in January, you can join our German Beginners Fast Track course which combined part 1 and part 2 in one term.
+If you are a complete beginner and you want to start in January, you can join our German Beginners Parts 1 & 2 Combined course.